tylerdave/symposion/symposion/registration/design.md

 - Vouchers are attached to Carts
 - A user can enter codes for as many different Vouchers as they like.
 - A Voucher is added to the Cart if the number of paid or reserved Carts containing the Voucher is less than the "total available" for the voucher.
+- A cart is invalid if it contains a voucher that has been overused

 ## Are products available?